 Seeing, Touching, and Talking in the Real World

-Last week, I had the chance to visit PacPrint 2025 in Sydney — one of the biggest print and signage exhibitions in the Southern Hemisphere.
-As someone who’s been working with print media and buying rolls online for years, this event was more than just a trade show.
-It was a space to see new machines up close, meet real people behind familiar websites, and most exciting for me, talk directly with experts about DTF (Direct to Film) printing challenges I’ve been facing.
+Last week, I had the chance to visit PacPrint 2025 in Sydney, one of the biggest print, signage, and visual communication exhibitions in the Southern Hemisphere.
+As someone who has worked with print media for years and often buys rolls, films, and materials online, this event felt much more meaningful than a regular trade show.
+It was a rare opportunity to step away from the screen, see machines in action, touch real samples, and speak directly with people who actually understand the technical side of printing.

 Big Brands, Real Machines